ivillamadrid/FloodMapping/docs/source/claws.rst

  \\
   \Delta t &= min(\Delta t_x, \Delta t_y)_{\Omega}

-Is applied to the mass conservation at every control-volume or cell, for instance in 1D(X):
+And is applied to the mass conservation at every control-volume or cell, for instance in 1D(X):

 .. math::